Top 10 Tips for Beginners Having First Time Sex

 There are many misconceptions about what it means to "lose your virginity" and they can affect both men and women.
 The truth is, virginity is a personal concept, and its meaning can vary from person to person.
 For some, it may involve penetrative sex, while others define it differently.
 What matters most is how you choose to understand it.

-First Time Sex Tips: How to Prepare
+First Time Sex Tips: What You Should Know

 1. Have Clear Communication